liuminhaw/renderer/README.md

   - Default: Empty string (Auto detect)
 - `Container`: Use this option to execute chrome / chromium browser in container environment
   - Type: bool
   - Default: false
+- `ChromiumDebug`: Output debug message on chromium if set to true
+  - Type: bool
+  - Default: false
 - `DebugMode`: Output debug message if set to true